 Man vs. Machine Learning: The Term Structure of Earnings Expectations and Conditional Biases

 We introduce a real-time measure of conditional biases in firms' earnings forecasts.
 The measure is defined as the difference between analysts' expectations and a statistically optimal unbiased machine-learning benchmark.
-Analysts' conditional expectations are, on average, biased upwards, and the bias increases in the forecast horizon.
+Analysts' conditional expectations are, on average, biased upwards, a bias that increases in the forecast horizon.
 These biases are associated with negative cross-sectional return predictability, and the short legs of many anomalies contain firms with excessively optimistic earnings.
 Further, managers of companies with the greatest upward-biased earnings forecasts are more likely to issue stocks.
-Commonly-used linear earnings models do not work out-of-sample and are inferior to those provided by analysts.
+Commonly used linear earnings models do not work out-of-sample and are inferior to those provided by analysts.

 Keywords: Earnings Forecasts, Machine Learning, Investment Strategies